nicolaromano/BIA4/Workshops/00 - Preliminary material/A brief introduction to Python.md

     python hello.py

 Some editors also have a "Run" button or function that will run the script, without having to open the command prompt/terminal.

+Finally, a very common way to write Python code is to use a **Jupyter notebook**.
+Jupyter notebooks are a great way to write code, as they allow you to write code in cells and run them individually.
+They are also great for writing reports, as you can include text and images in the same document.
+This is similar to what you previously saw using RMakrdown in R, however it is more interactive.
+We will use Jupyter notebooks in the workshops for the course, see the Introduction to Workshops document for more information.

 I will use the Python command line for this guide, but feel free to write the commands in a script and run them from there.